 Introduces a disciplined approach to problem solving and algorithm development.
-Introduces both procedural and object-oriented design strategies; selection, repetition and sequence control structures; and containers (mathematical manipulation, searching, sorting, etc.).
+Introduces both procedural and objectoriented design strategies; selection, repetition, and sequence control structures; containers (mathematical manipulation, searching, sorting, etc.); and file manipulation.
 Emphasizes program design, testing, and documentation using good programming style in a high-level, object-oriented programming language.
-Emphasizes mathematics, engineering, science and computer science applications.
-Designed as the first of a sequence of courses (CSC 121, CSC 122, CSC 216 and CSC 217) for students majoring in Computer Science.
-IAI CS 911

-Prerequisite: MTH 140 with a grade of C or better; or required math placement test score (ALKM score of 76 or higher); or ACT of 28 or higher; or consent of instructor. http://goforward.harpercollege.edu/registration/testing/pdf/Math\Placement\Grid\17\18.pdf
+Emphasizes mathematics, engineering, science, and computer science applications.
+Designed as the first of a sequence of courses (CSC 121, CSC 122, CSC 216, and CSC 217) for students majoring in Computer Science.
+IAI CS 911 Prerequisite: MTH 140 with a grade of C or better, or placement into MTH 200, or consent of instructor. http:// goforward.harpercollege.edu/registration/testing/pdf/ Math Placement Grid 17 18.pdf